Neptune Blog

 Precision = TP / (TP + FP)

 Intuitively, this equation is the ratio of correct positive classifications to the total number of predicted positive classifications.
-The greater the fraction, the higher the precision, which means better ability of the model to correctly classify the positive class.
+The greater the fraction, the higher the precision, which means the better ability of the model to correctly classify the positive class.
+This is a better choice if we face an imbalanced dataset.

 6. Recall